 - Time management.

-Interviewers usually ask some competency-based questions giving you the opportunity to discuss examples of where you have shown qualities outlined in the job description.
-You should have a number of relevant examples prepared in advance from your studies or previous part time employment demonstrating when you met a deadline, communicated well and overcame an obstacle.
+Interviewers usually ask some competency-based questions and you will have the opportunity to discuss examples of where you have shown qualities outlined in the job description.
+You should have a number of relevant examples prepared in advance from your studies or previous part-time employment demonstrating, for example, when you met a deadline, communicated well and overcame an obstacle.

-Even if a company follows a different interview format, knowing how to answer questions in a way that really sells your experience is the key to success.
+Even if a company follows a different interview format, knowing how to answer questions in a concise way that really sells your experience is the key to success.
 With practice and preparation, the ability to structure your answers correctly will become second nature, allowing you to concentrate on letting your personality and enthusiasm shine at interview.
-Good preparation will also show your commitment to the job and prove evidence of your organisational skills.
+Good preparation will also show your commitment to the job and provide evidence of your organisational skills.

-Remain calm and professional
+Remain Calm and Professional

-Prepare questions to ask at the end of your interview that demonstrate that you have done your research and are genuinely interested in the job and organisation.
+Prepare questions to ask at the end of your interview that demonstrate you have done your research and are genuinely interested in the job and organisation.
 If the interview has followed a strict format, asking questions is a way to get across experience that you may otherwise not be asked about.
 If it feels appropriate, ask if they have any reservations about your application – this may seem daunting, but could give you the opportunity to overcome these concerns.